12 Best Christmas Markets in Germany You Can’t Miss for 2023

 Dating back to 1458, the Leipzig Christmas market is one of the oldest in Germany.
 Located on the city’s main square right in front of the town hall, there’s plenty here to keep you occupied from live music to delicious food and drink stalls.

 Leipzig’s Christmas market is actually split up into a few different sections which all have a different theme.
 On the main square, you find the most traditional stalls selling a range of more classic items and handicrafts.
-Here there’s also plenty of food and drink including the unmissable mulled wine.

 The other themed sections of the market tend to change year by year, but -vegans rejoice- one of the sections is a vegan Christmas market where you can buy all things vegan including the much-missed vegan sausages absent from most German Christmas markets.